Baduit/TopFlight/README.md

 PRINT result_var
 ```

+## Fun fact
+Because the instruction and arguments are seprated by only 1 space, a space can be a valid variable name, same for a tabulation.

 # Todo:
 - Make the instruction serializable easily
 - Add a way to store instructions (an instructions set) and call them